 The greatest humanitarian effort in human history may well be the ministry of missionary medicine during the past 150 years.
 Where the gospel has gone, so has medical care.
 Medical missions, more than anything, disarms shrill critics of Christian missions.
 In Haiti today, for example, apart from the capital city of Port-au-Prince, Christians provide most health care in the country.
 The Kingdom is striking back!

 Across the cloud-capped mountains of Haiti and through its deep valleys, the Church of the Nazarene has planted churches.
 Nazarenes in Haiti have evangelized the lost.
 They have discipled believers.
 They have led them into the experience of heart holiness.
 There -- where they work, witness, and evangelize -- malaria and tuberculosis are widespread.
 Diarrhea, dysentery, scabies, tropical ulcers, and skin diseases are common.
 AIDS, venereal diseases, intestinal parasites, and typhoid fever take a heavy toll.
 When someone in an isolated village gets sick, God is often the only available doctor.
-The Church of the Nazarene has been working in Haiti for 70 years.
+The Church of the Nazarene has been working in Haiti since 1950.
 Not surprisingly, through those years there have been ample testimonies of God's miraculous healing touch.
 Praise the Lord!

 Alongside these miraculous displays stand those healings resulting from the ministry of medical personnel practicing the healing arts in Christ's name.
 In Haiti the Church of the Nazarene has an active medical ministry with qualified missionary and Haitian personnel.